 Things as simple as making your bed and making sure you get dressed in the morning can help to make you feel nicer.
-Why not treat yourself to a Netflix account?
+Why not treat yourself to a NOW TV account?
 Commit to doing exercise videos, guided meditations and eating healthily?
 Indulge in a spa bath (basically, dim the lights and light some candles)?

 Keep an eye on developments. but for now, it is safe to leave the house once a day for exercise if you’re feeling well.
 Really make the most of this by getting out for a decent walk, run or cycle every day – exercise is one of the best things you can do for your mental health.

 This probably isn’t the opportunity you had in mind, but think about how you can use this time away from life’s usual priorities, to start something new.
 How about honing your cookery/gardening/ crafting skills?
 Could you use this time to start a business or new project?
 By focusing on something you’re interested in, it should distract you from constant Corona shenanigans.

 While we’re not allowed to meet up with mates, we can still keep in touch.
 Thank god for the internet!
 Make sure to check in with friends and family by video calling, try hosting a virtual party using House Party, seek out online exercise classes via Zoom and look out for virtual pub quizzes.

 Being kind can have an amazing impact on our own mental health.
 Could you set up a WhatsApp group for your street or building, offering to pick things up from the shops for those who are self-isolating?
 Could you set up a sunflower growing competition on your street?
 Or send a friend in need a playlist designed to cheer them up?

 We hear you.
 These are uncertain times and uncertainty is a massive driver for anxiety.
 If the anxiety is becoming overwhelming, it’s important you speak to someone about it.

 A chat on the phone could be just what you need to reassure you.
 They will also be able to talk you through any further options.